Apple and Blackberry Crumble Recipe

 The crumble is finished baking once the top is a nice golden brown color and the edges are bubbling.

-Adding nuts to the Apple and Blackberry Crumble topping would be amazing!
+Adding nuts to the topping would be amazing!
 Chopped pecans or walnuts would both be great options.
 Add about 1/4 cup to the dry ingredients.

 Do you love fruit desserts?
 Try these awesome recipes…